 Construction May to November, 2009

-• Challenge Grant Provided by Community
+- Challenge Grant Provided by Community22% of total

-construction materials; fence; land; skilled labor; sponsor opening ceremony; volunteer labor
+construction materials; fence; land; skilled labor; sponsor opening ceremony; volunteer labor - Provided by Opportunity for All & Room to Read78% of total

-educational materials blackboard; building design; chairs; construction materials; construction tools; desks; monitoring and support; skilled labor; opening ceremony; transportation of materials
+educational materials blackboard; building design; chairs; construction materials; construction tools; desks; monitoring and support; skilled labor; opening ceremony; transportation of materials - Trainingsbasic construction techniques; financial management; specialized construction techniques